SAVE THE FROGS! Africa

 Get Involved!

 About SAVE THE FROGS!
-Africa Meetings
+Africa Meetups

+Join Dr. Kerry Kriger and fellow amphibian enthusiasts for SAVE THE FROGS!
+Africa Meetups!
 During these free one-hour online events, you will be able to meet African amphibian conservationists; introduce yourself; hear about ongoing projects on the continent – and tell us about yours.
 You can ask your questions and receive advice on fundraising, project planning and implementation.
 We will suggest actions you can take to assist your local amphibian populations.
-With your input and involvement, we will determine a path forward for SAVE THE FROGS!
-Africa.

 We encourage you to spread the word about SAVE THE FROGS!
 Africa and invite your colleagues to this meeting!